Fudgeey/uc-seng201-project/README.md

 **Note:** *This Jar is **NOT** cross-platform, so you **must** build the jar you submit on Linux.*

 ## Copyright
+- Tower icons used under license.
+[Link to assets](https://admurin.itch.io/mega-admurins-freebies).
-- All game assets used under CC0 license.
+- Game background used under [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.
+[Link to assets](https://kenney.nl/assets/tiny-dungeon).